origamiman72/Danky-Qazi/README.md

 2. In IntelliJ, press open, then navigate to build.gradle and open it.
 3. In the DesktopLauncher class, navigate to the top right corner where it says 'DesktopLauncher' and press 'Edit Configurations'
 4. Change working directory to assets folder.
+5. Edit code.
+6. To commit changes, go to VCS> Commit or press Ctrl+k